angelaambroz/cs171-project/README.md

 * ~~General questions:~~
     1. ~~Should I separate out each book into its own json?
 What would be most efficient to pull from the server?~~
     2. ~~How else can I reduce the size of the json?~~
+* I need full date-time objects for each story for the line chart.

 ###### Data visualization
 * ~~Add templates from best HWs and Labs.~~